The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Explanation Methods and Experiments

-\textbf{6.
-Parallel Local Search.} Lastly, we consider the class of gradient-free local search algorithms, which have a long history of success with combinatorial optimization problems \cite{pirlot1996general, baptista2018bayesian}.
-We propose a parallelized local search algorithm tailored to the problem at hand.
-Given a number $r$ of parallel runs to perform, a proposal function \texttt{Propose}, and compute budget $b$ per run, an individual search proceeds as follows: \begin{enumerate}[itemsep=1pt, wide=0pt, leftmargin=*, after=\strut] \item Sample an initial explanation $e_1$ randomly from the solution space and compute the objective function for that explanation. \item For the remaining budget of $b{-}1$ steps: sample a not-already-seen explanation $e_t$ according to \texttt{Propose} and adopt $e_t$ as the new state only if the objective is lower at $e_t$ than at the current state. \end{enumerate} The \texttt{Propose} function samples new explanations by starting a random walk from the current explanation that ends when a not-already-seen explanation is encountered.
-As in Taylor Search, neighboring states have Hamming distance 2.
-Though we parallelize this search method, we maintain a shared set of previously-seen explanations and compute the \texttt{Propose} function serially at each step so that we never compute the more expensive objective function on the same explanations.
-This algorithm performs favorably to alternatives that have a probabilistic update rule (like Simulated Annealing) as well as non-parallelized versions with larger budgets $b$ (see Appendix~\ref{app:method_details}).
-Following tuning results, we use $r=10$ parallel runs for all experiments, meaning that each run has a budget $b=100$ when the overall method budget is 1000 forward passes.
+\emph{7.
+Parallel Local Search} (PLS).
+Lastly, we again consider the class of local search algorithms, which have a long history of success with constrained optimization problems \cite{pirlot1996general, baptista2018bayesian}.
+We propose a parallelized local search algorithm (PLS) tailored to the problem at hand.
+Given a number $r$ of parallel runs to perform, a proposal function \texttt{Propose}, and compute budget $b$ per run, an individual search proceeds as follows: (1) Sample a random initial explanation $e_1$ and compute the objective function for that explanation.
+(2) For the remaining budget of $b{-}1$ steps: sample a not-already-seen explanation $e_t$ according to \texttt{Propose} and adopt $e_t$ as the new state only if the objective is lower at $e_t$ than at the current state.
+The \texttt{Propose} function samples not-already-seen explanations from neighboring states to the current state.
+We use $r=10$ parallel runs following tuning results.